NTBooks/product_api_file_browser/README.md

    - API Key: Your webhook API key
    - Secret Key: Your webhook secret key
-   - Network: Choose between public, private, or all
+   - Network: Choose between public or private (client controls network for each operation)

 3. **Save the configuration** to start using the application